Disaster Resilience in Queensland

 Research indicates the more cohesive and connected communities are, the more resilient they are to natural disasters.

-Neighbourhood and Community Centres also respond directly during natural disasters by providing emergency relief, coordinating evacuation, providing reliable information and opening centres to other services for emergency grant applications.
-Additionally, our centres are frequently involved in community recovery giving access to no interest loans, school items, low-cost food and community rebuilding activities.
+Neighbourhood and Community Centres also respond directly during disasters by providing emergency relief, coordinating evacuation, providing reliable information and opening centres to other services for emergency grant applications.
+Additionally, neighbourhood centres are frequently involved in community recovery giving access to no interest loans, school items, low-cost food and community rebuilding activities.

-Queensland Neighbourhood Centres Strategy for Disaster Resilience
+Queensland Neighbourhood Centres Strategy for Disaster Resilience 2023-2026

 Project Contact